Civil Engineering, PhD

 Each candidate for the degree is expected to take a preliminary examination by the end of the second year.
 After successful completion of this exam, the student is required to take the comprehensive examination and the doctoral dissertation defense examination.

 Additional requirements are outlined in the Rules and Regulations document that each student signs after being admitted to the program.
-Each student must also satisfy the degree requirements of the CU Denver Graduate School.
+Each student must also satisfy the degree requirements of the CU Denver Graduate Education.

 The program must be completed within eight years of the date the student begins the degree program.